 – – – – – – –

-R Frederick Riddle is the author of several books and is best known for Christian Historical Fiction.
+R Frederick Riddle is the Editor of TR Writing Services providing help to struggling and/or new authors to write and publish their books.
+In addition he is the author of several books and is best known for Christian Historical and Speculative Fiction.
 For more information on him or his books visit his Amazon Authors Page.
 He is also co-founder and Vice President of T&R Independent Books where his books are featured.
 To reply to any blog you have the option of commenting on a blog and/or sending an email to email@example.com.
 You may also be interested in his Facebook page at RFrederickRiddlesWorld.